Three Reasons to Grow Amaryllis Bulbs This Winter

-Cold, grey days are so much easier to manage when you have flowers in the house.
-If you haven’t already squirreled away your winter supply of amaryllis bulbs, here are three reasons to get that order placed as soon as possible:
+Cold, grey days are so much easier to handle when you have flowers in the house.
+If you haven’t already squirreled away a winter supply of amaryllis bulbs, here are three reasons to get that order placed as soon as possible:

 Amaryllis are now in high demand as cut flowers.
-Commercial growers have responded by expanding bulb production and investing in new and improved varieties.
+Commercial growers have responded by expanding bulb production and bringing new and improved varieties to market.

 For home gardeners, the choices get better every year.
-This season we have 29 different varieties of amaryllis, with flower colors ranging from red and orange, to pink, white and green.
+This season we are offering 28 different varieties of amaryllis, with flower colors ranging from red and orange, to pink, white and green.
 There are doubles and singles, short ones and tall ones.
 You can see and learn about some of the more unusual varieties in this blog post: Amaryllis with a Difference.

 You can purchase cut amaryllis from most any good-size florist.
 But why not grow your own instead?
-You’ll have access to the colors and flowers styles you prefer, and your home-grown flowers will also be days fresher.
+You’ll have access to the flowers styles and colors you prefer, and your home-grown flowers will last longer because they are days fresher.

-Amaryllis don’t really require any gardening effort, but they do fill the gardener’s need to nurture.
-Give them moist soil, an occasional drink of water, and whatever light the day has to offer.
-You get to enjoy weeks of pleasure watching the bulb slowly come to life, seeing the first stem emerge, the buds slowly color up and then those big, dramatic blooms.
-Don’t miss out on the show.
+Though amaryllis don’t really require any gardening effort, they do fill a gardener’s need to nurture.
+Simply give the bulbs a pretty pot, moist soil, an occasional drink of water, and whatever amount of light the day has to offer.
+You’ll get weeks of enjoyment watching the bulbs slowly come to life, seeing the first stems emerge, the buds slowly color up and then those big, dramatic blooms.
+So much joy with so little work.